-NOTHER day to be faced, to be lived through, days stretching endlessly away into the future; would they be like this one, Patricia wondered, as she sat before her desk in the morning room, too listless even to open her letters.
-It frightened her, the way in which unhappiness and despair drained the strength from her body, and left her mind inert and sluggish.
+NOTHER day to be faced, to be

+lived through, days stretching

+endlessly away into the

+future: would they be like this one.

+Patricia wondered, as she sat before

+her desk in the morning room, too

+listless even to open her letters.
+It

+frightened her, the way in which

+unhappiness and despair drained

+the strength from her body, and

+Regression of the provided and the provi

+seeming to flaunt her wealth in front of Scoop, he called off their wedding and left Phoenix.